cybercryptio/d1-entityframework/documentation/user_manual.md

 var persons = await dbContext.Persons.SecureIndexSearch(x => x.SocialSecurityNumber, "123456789").ToListAsync();
 ```

-It is only possible to use the `SecureIndexSearch` extension method on `DbSet<T>` if the property is marked as `AddToSecureIndex`, and as the
+It is only possible to use the `SecureIndexSearch` extension method on `DbSet<T>` if the property is marked as `AddToSecureIndex`, and is the
 first method in the query chain.

 ### Limitations

-- Keywords are not stored in the database, and are only used to search for the value.
+- Keywords are not stored in the database, and are only used to be searched for.
 - Keywords are case-sensitive.
 - Getting a result back from the secure index, doesn't mean that you have access to decrypt the value.
 - The database context must inherit from `D1DbContext`.